arafato/alicloud-core-concepts-book/manuscript/architecting_highavailability.md

 After data is stored in OSS, OSS regularly checks whether copies of the data are lost and recovers the lost copies to ensure the durability and availability of data.
 OSS periodically verifies the integrity of data to detect data corruption caused by errors such as hardware failures.
 If data is partially corrupted or lost, OSS reconstructs and repairs the corrupted data by using the other copies.

-In order to account for desaster recovery scenarios OSS also provides Cross-Region Replication (CRR).
+In order to account for disaster recovery scenarios OSS also provides Cross-Region Replication (CRR).
 It allows you to asynchronously replicate each object written to a bucket in region A to another bucket in region B. Replication traffic is being transmitted over Alibaba Cloud's private backbone network.
 There are no bandwidth guarantees, though.

 OSS is designed for an availability of at least 99,995% and a durability of 99,9999999999% (12 nines).
 The SLAs depend on the storage tier (*Standard*, *Infrequent Access*, *Archive* in combination with *Locally redundant (LRS)* or *Zone Redundant (ZRS)*) and are documented on our SLA page at: https://www.alibabacloud.com/help/doc-detail/42438.htm